robtweed/mg-showcase/WHY-MGWEB.md

 And if not, is there potentially a better and more efficient way to design an externally-facing server-side JavaScript environment?

-COuld we, instead, make use of an already exceptionally fast industry-standard Web Server such as NGINX to provide the HTTP server heart of the system, capable of being exposed to external traffic, and then add to it a means by which NGINX can dispatch directly to JavaScript handlers, thereby avoiding the unnecessary overhead of yet another HTTP server?
+Could we, instead, make use of an already exceptionally fast industry-standard Web Server such as NGINX to provide the HTTP server heart of the system, capable of being exposed to external traffic, and then add to it a means by which NGINX can dispatch directly to JavaScript handlers, thereby avoiding the unnecessary overhead of yet another HTTP server?

 The answer is yes, and it's something we call [*mg_web*](https://github.com/chrisemunt/mg_web).